With top brass under scrutiny, Pentagon chief orders ethics review

 Questions over the conduct of U.S. generals has come into sharp focus over the past week as retired General David Petraeus lost his job as CIA director over an affair and General John Allen, who leads the Afghan war effort, was placed under investigation for potentially inappropriate emails with a Florida socialite.

-A Pentagon spokesman told reporters traveling with Panetta in Thailand that development of the defense secretary's initiative pre-dated the latest scandals.
+A Pentagon spokesman told reporters travelling with Panetta in Thailand that development of the defense secretary's initiative pre-dated the latest scandals.

 Lesser-known U.S. military leaders have come under scrutiny recently, with one general demoted by Panetta for wasting taxpayer money and another facing accusations including forcible sodomy of a subordinate.